P-MKM22/IoT-SUMMER-SCHOOL-26/Week 03/README.md

 - Connected ESP32 to Wi-Fi.
 - Retrieved weather data using the Open-Meteo REST API.
 - Interfaced the DHT11 sensor with ESP32.
+- Built an Environmental Monitoring Station using ESP32 and DHT11.
+- Measured temperature in Celsius and Fahrenheit.
+- Measured relative humidity.
+- Displayed sensor readings in CSV format on the Serial Monitor.
+- Implemented Red and Green LED status indicators based on environmental conditions.
+- Recorded environmental data in a CSV file for analysis.
 - Displayed live weather information on the OLED display.
 - Studied drone hardware components and their functions.
 - Understood Mission Planner software and drone flight modes.